You couldn't find the answer here?

 Can I buy guitar machine heads individually?

 Yes, you can buy all of the guitar and bass tuners we offer individually.
-Just have a look at our shop .
+Just have a look in our shop .

-We also offer various custom options for guitar and bass tuners.
+We also offer various custom options for guitars and bass mechanics.

 Just contact us here.